 Methamphetamine is a derivative of amphetamine, a potent central nervous system (CNS) stimulator.
-Methamphetamine, or meth, crystal meth, crystal, and crank, is illegally produced in meth labs and sold as a recreational drug.
-Meth is so highly addictive that some users can develop an addiction after one use.
-Meth increases activity in areas of the brain that heighten central nervous system functions such as breathing, heart rate, and blood pressure.
-Chemical messengers in the brain, particularly dopamine, are dramatically increased by meth, resulting in enhanced energy, focus, attention, excitement, and pleasure.
-This increase of dopamine causes the intense high, and the desire to recreate that high causes the addiction.
-Quitting without professional meth addiction treatment is rarely possible.
+Also known as meth, crystal meth, crystal, and crank, it is illegally produced in labs and sold as a recreational drug.
+Meth is so highly addictive that some users can develop a dependency after one use.

-Signs and Symptoms of Meth Addiction
+What Are Signs and Symptoms of Meth Addiction?

 Because it is so highly addictive, meth use can quickly escalate to dependency and then addiction.
 The physical and psychological effects of meth addiction are often more apparent than with other substances and can include: